Detecting Functional Communities in Complex Networks: A functional definition of community structure using eigenvalues

 \section{A functional definition of community structure using eigenvalues}

+As discussed in Sec. \ref{fn_eig}, in the case of directed networks without community structure, larger values of $\lambda_*$ make the network more resilient to breaking up into many disconnected pieces when nodes are randomly removed (e.g., due to failure or attack).
+Furthermore, synchronization in a heterogeneous collection of phase oscillators is promoted by increasing $\lambda_*$.
+This suggests that, if a network's function depends on synchronization of heterogeneous oscillators and/or robustly maintaining connectivity, then consideration of the largest eigenvalues of the adjacency matrices of individual communities may provide a natural basis for a useful functional definition of community structure on such networks.

-Motivated by the role played by $\lambda_*$ in synchronization and resilience in networks (Section \ref{fn_eig}), we propose a measure that quantifies the strength of network division into communities that have better synchronizability and robustness to random node failures.
-We view this as an example of a functional definition of communities that might be appropriate in some cases, but we also emphasise that other definitions could be better for other purposes.
+We propose a measure that is meant to quantify the strength of network division into communities that have better synchronizability and robustness to random node failures.
+Motivated by the role of the largest eigenvalue in both synchronization and percolation, our measure sums a monotonically increasing function of the largest eigenvalues of the communities.
+We view this as an example of a functional definition of communities that might be appropriate in some cases, but we also emphasise that other definitions would be appropriate for other purposes.

 For clarity, we can write the adjacency matrix, $A$, of networks with community structure in block matrix form as shown in Fig.\ref{fig:block_matrix}.
-Each diagonal block of $A$ then correspond to the adjacency matrix of an individual community while the off diagonal blocks corresponds to the links between communities.
-We propose that, given a network, if we can find a partition of the network into communities that have higher largest eigenvalues of their corresponding adjacency matrices, then those communities will have enhanced network functions.
+Each diagonal block of $A$ then corresponds to the adjacency matrix of an individual community, while the off diagonal blocks correspond to the links between communities.
+We propose that, given a network, if we can find a partition of the network into communities that have higher largest eigenvalues of their corresponding diagonal block adjacency matrices, then those communities will have enhanced network functions.

-The definition of community structure that we study is as follows: \begin{enumerate} \item Consider a partition of a network into $g$ communities. \item Then break all links between communities. \item Calculate the maximum eigenvalues ($\lambda_{*1}, \lambda_{*2}, ..., \lambda_{*g}$) of the adjacency matrices of each isolated community. \item Define a spectral cohesion function:
+Specifically, the definition of community structure that we study is as follows: \begin{enumerate} \item Consider a partition of a network into $g$ communities. \item Calculate the maximum eigenvalues ($\lambda_{*1}, \lambda_{*2}, ..., \lambda_{*g}$) of the adjacency matrices of all the communities.
+Here, $\lambda_{*k}$ is the largest eigenvalue of the $k^{th}$ diagonal block in Fig.\ref{fig:block_matrix}. \item Define the ``spectral cohesion'':